gomoni/it/README.md

 ## Map

-Map transforms one type to another.
-This was challenging to support in method chaininig as Go type system don't allow to specify types of struct methods.
+Map transforms one type into another.
+This is easy to do in Go as a simple function.
+Much harder to do via method.
+The `Mapable` allows the developer to use a `Map` in a method chain.
-However it works for a common case mapping two types.

 ```go
 n := []string{"aa", "aaa", "aaaaaaa", "a"}